 When to go:

-The best time to go they say is around May when it is not too hot and there are no northeasterly winds or typhoons which can cancel your transportation to the island.
+The best time to go, they say, is around May when it is not too hot and there are no northeasterly winds or typhoons which can cancel your transportation to the island.

 The typhoon season lasts from around June to October.
 The busy season is during summer break from June to August, during which time it can be hard to book a hostel or airplane ticket.
 Winter is the less crowded season, but the water will be colder, there will be constant wind (which could cancel transportation), and it will rain more often.